fledit-sh/fsfw-from-zero/start/01-tasks.md

 ## 3. Making the executable objects generic

-Our approach is useful buts lacks being generic as it relies on `std` library API.
+Threads generally expect a function which is then directly executed.
+Sometimes, the execution of threads needs to be deferred.
+For example, this can be useful if the execution of tasks should only start after a certain condition.

+Also, it might become useful to model any task in form of a class.
+An instantiation of that class would then be an executable object.
+Another point is that even though we have seperated the scheduling specific part from the application logic, they are still part of the same class.
+It would be nice to have two separate classes for this.

 C++ as an OOP language provides abstraction in form of interfaces, which can be used to have different types of generic executable objects.
 Interfaces usually do not have a lot of source code on their own.
 They describe a design contract a class should have which implements the interface.
 In general, the FSFW relies heavily on subclassing and inheritance to provide adaptions point to users.

 We are going to refactor our `MyExecutableObject` by introducing an interface for any executable object.
 We are then going to add a generic class which expects an object fulfilling this design